-The option to submit a startup operation plan is based on Water Code section 13385(j)(1)(D), which exempts the Discharger from mandatory minimum penalties for violations within a defined startup adjustment and testing period under specific conditions.
-This option is necessary if the Discharger wants to demonstrate that it adequately satisfied the conditions necessary for exemption from mandatory minimum penalties associated with any potential violations during the plant upgrade startup period.
+The option to submit a startup operations plan is based on Water Code section 13385(j)(1)(D), which exempts the Discharger from mandatory minimum penalties for violations within a defined startup adjustment and testing period under specific conditions.
+This option is necessary if the Discharger wants to demonstrate that it adequately satisfied the conditions necessary for exemption from mandatory minimum penalties associated with any potential violations during the upgraded plant's startup period.
 Pursuant to Water Code section 13385(j)(1)(D), the Discharger is exempt from mandatory minimum penalties for violations within the defined startup adjustment and testing period if the Discharger can demonstrate the following:

-- Compliance with its operations plan, - The violations resulted from the operation of the new or upgraded wastewater treatment units; and - The violations could not have reasonable been avoided. - 6.3.4.7.
+- 6.3.4.7.1.
+Compliance with its operations plan, - 6.3.4.7.2.
+Violations resulted from the operation of the new or upgraded wastewater treatment units, and - 6.3.4.7.3.
+Violations could not have reasonably been avoided. - 6.3.4.8.
 Conditions for Recycled Water Use Adjustment.
 This provision protects beneficial uses by requiring the Discharger to ensure that recycled water use adjustments, if any are applied, will not cause toxicity.
 This provision does not authorize any increase in pollutant mass to the receiving water.
 It authorizes recycling of treated wastewater that could otherwise be discharged to the receiving water without further treatment.